xxvrs/cryptoflasher/README.md

 This project runs a local web dashboard that helps you submit ERC20 transfers between wallets you control on Ethereum mainnet, then watch the live status of each transaction (pending, confirmed, or reverted).
-It is intended for controlled experiments with your own addresses — the tool does not spam or attack other users, and it will not intentionally force failures.
+It is intended for controlled experiments with your own addresses.
+The current build intentionally underfunds every transaction with too little gas so each transfer is mined and then reverts, letting you study guaranteed failure behavior without adjusting settings manually.

 ## Prerequisites